edu-m/BonusTV/README.md

 # BonusTV
-Prende una lista scaricata dal Ministero di TV idonee al bonus e le ordina in base alla dimensione.

-Il codice è reso versatile e totalmente customizzabile in base alle necessità.
+Prende una lista scaricata dal Ministero di TV idonee al bonus e le ordina in base alla dimensione eliminando duplicati in un file .txt separato.
+Il codice è versatile e può essere modificato a seconda delle preferenze di parametri da considerare.

-Tutte le informazioni relative ad ogni TV vengono registrate, in output vengono forniti solo i parametri principali (dimensione, modello, marca, EAN).
-Questi parametri possono essere cambiati.
+Takes a government-issued list of compliant Tv models and sorts them size-wise, removing duplicates in the process in a separate .txt file.
+Code is made to be fully customizable making easy to choose the parameters that matter.